Last updated on April 26th, 2017

 It is said that the chairman of Vijaya Bank committed suicide by jumping from the top of bank’s office since he had illegally issued the cheques in the name of Mehta.
 Ms.Sucheta Dalal was later awarded padmashri for exposing the scam.

 Harshad Mehta was arrested on 9th November 1992 and was under criminal custody at Thane prison until his death on 31st December 2001.
-See below the list of top black money holders from India released from WikiLeaks and you will be astonished.

 How Harshad Mehta Scam impacted future of Indian Markets?